eweser/eweser-db/README.md

 doc.set(newNote._id, newNote);
 ```

 That's it! 🚀🚀🚀 You now have a user-owned database that syncs between devices and apps.

 Try opening in another browser or device and see the changes sync.
+Refresh the page and see the data persist.
+Turn off your internet and see the data still updates.

 Consider using [syncedStore](https://syncedstore.org/docs/) to make manipulating the ydoc even easier.